-Pandanet (or "IGS") is probably the oldest Go server, and one of the most popular.
+Pandanet (originally and sometimes called IGS) is probably the oldest Go server, and one of the most popular.
 It has a global membership and players of all strengths and abilities.
 Many professional players are members, so you may get to see professionals at play.
 Pandanet often transmits live the moves from professional title matches and interesting amateur events such as games from Pandanet Go European Cup tournaments, the European Pair Go Championship and all the matches, except the finals, from the Pandanet European Go Team Championship.

-Pandanet offers a subscription magazine whereby subscribers receive emails of 6 amateur game records per month, commented by professionals.
-(See the original announcement, and also this more recent description.)
+In addition to playing Pandanet offers a paid-for subscription service whereby subscribers receive emails of a number of amateur game records per month, commented by professionals.
+(See the this recent description.)

-From an iPhone, iPod and iPad or Android device see Pandanet Tetsuki and download the app.
+From an iPhone, iPod and iPad or Android device download the Panda Tetsuki app.
 The remainder of this section is not relevant if you do this.

 To use Pandanet on other computers, you will need a client program running on your computer to display the board and send and receive moves between your computer and the server.
-Download one such as their recommended GoPanda which uses Java Webstart.
-Alternatively Jan van der Steen's gobase.org web site has a comprehensive listing of Pandanet clients with links for downloading.
-Jan is Pandanet's dedicated European administrator.
+Download one such as their recommended GoPanda2 which uses Java Webstart.

 We no longer maintain listings of all Go clients, but our iPad, iPhone and iPod Touch apps and Android apps pages may help for these devices.
 Also, you may find the listing of Pandanet-IGS clients on Jan van der Steen's gobase.org web site helpful.